 Techy Christmas Gifts

-Update: I got a Fitbit Ionic a month or two ago and gave my Blaze to Joe.
-He loves the Blaze, having had an Alta before that.
-I love the Ionic even more because it has a fully customizable face and shows me all my stats at one time, plus the weather and about twelve other things.
+I got a Fitbit Ionic in 2018 and gave my Blaze to Joe.
+He loved the Blaze, having had an Alta before that.
+I loved the Ionic even more because it has a fully customizable face and shows me all my stats at one time, plus the weather and about twelve other things.
 So cool.
-If you spring for an Ionic for yourself, get this feminine band which is gorgeous and functional.
-I’m wearing it as I type.

 We have a bunch of these bluetooth speakers, and they make awesome sound.
 We generally keep them in the car.
 Joe listens to music and talk radio on his; the girls and I listen to audiobooks on ours.
 The sound is perfect and, while we do listen to them with the volume turned most of the way up, they are plenty loud enough to hear over road noise even on the highway.